charly/backbone.grid/README.md

       ...
     })

-To quickly build an admin like interface [check Backbonify][1] which heavily uses backbone.grid to create all it's views.
+To quickly build an admin like interface use [Backbonify][1] which heavily uses backbone.grid to create all it's views.
+Check the examples to have a better idea of how it works.

 TODO : build an example site to have a better grasp of the overall concepts.